UTXOnly/nostpy-gui/README.md

 # Nostpy GUI

 Nostpy GUI is a relay management client built with Tkinter.
 It provides an interface to manage relays, enter private and public keys, and query relay allowlists.
+Currently this only works with nostpy-relay using `kind 42021` which is an expiramental kind that only nostpy is using.
+However this could be compatible wit other relay implementations in the future after more testing and acceptance of the relay management event kind.

 ### Features